badboy/fnordig.de/_posts/2021-04-16-rustc-ios-and-an-m1.md

 Glean Android is not that straight forward.
 Some of our transitive dependencies are based on years-old pre-built binaries of SQLite and of course there's not much support behind updating those Java libraries.
-It's possible, a friend managed to compile and run that library on an M1.
+It's possible.
+A friend managed to compile and run that library on an M1.
-But for Glean development we simply recommend relying on Rosetta 2, the x86_64 compatibility layer for now.
+But for Glean development we simply recommend relying on Rosetta 2 (the x86_64 compatibility layer) for now.
 It's as easy as:

 ```